 Damage That Raccoons Can Do to Your Home or Building

 While many wild animals can invade homes, raccoons are one of the most destructive.
 With their sharp teeth and claws, and powerful, dexterous paws, they can easily rip through insulation, roofing, and walls—thereby compromising the structural integrity of your Fort Worth building.
 Moreover, they pose serious health risks for homeowners.
-This post explores the major damages caused by raccoons in a building.
+This post explores the major damages caused by raccoons in an attic or building.

-Insulation Damage: If a raccoon gets into your attic, the insulation material will be ripped apart.
+- Insulation Damage: If a raccoon gets into your attic, the insulation material will be ripped apart.
 This is because the majority of raccoons that get in your attic are pregnant, looking for a safe and warm place to raise their kits.
 Raccoon moms will make use of the torn insulation to build a comfy nest that will keep their kits warm.
 This causes a reduction in the heating and cooling efficiency of your building which leads to an increased HVAC bill.
+Raccoons will also leave their latrine in your attic if they nest there.
+These piles of feces can spread roundworms.

 - Duct Damage: Why raccoons rip apart ducts is still a mystery to even wildlife experts.
 While some speculate they do it for fun, others believe that they do it to source for nesting materials.
 But the result is the same for homeowners—a damaged duct.
 Raccoons will inflict damages that will make your ducts unrecognizable.
 Either you replace them as soon as possible or you no longer have air flowing into your home.